Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 It is also beyond the scope of this article to discuss severe illnesses such as brain tumors or cancer.

-For informational purposes, we have created a shortlist of additional health causes linked to anxiety
+For informational purposes, we have created a shortlist of additional health causes linked to anxiety:

-• Cancer: cancer as well as the treatments for cancer can release inflammatory cytokines that can disrupt the brain's neurotransmitters; anxiety can also be a side effect of chemo and cancer medications
+• Cancer: cancer, as well as the treatments for cancer, can release inflammatory cytokines that can disrupt the brain's neurotransmitters; anxiety can also be a side effect of chemo and cancer medications

 • Autoimmune Diseases: those with autoimmune diseases have a much higher rate of daily, long-term anxiety; this is most likely due to chronic inflammation in the brain and body and overactive immune system function

-• Infectious Diseases: many viral and bacterial infections have been known to cause or increase anxiety and psychological distress including: Lyme Disease, gut infections (such as Candida), some STDs and other infectious diseases that can increase inflammation, disrupt neurotransmitters and immune system function
+• Infectious Diseases: many viral and bacterial infections have been known to cause or increase anxiety and psychological distress, including Lyme Disease, gut infections (such as Candida), some STDs, and other infectious diseases that can increase inflammation, disrupt neurotransmitters and immune system function

 Genetics & Anxiety

-While research continues on hereditary anxiety, there seems to be a direct link between family members that suffer from anxiety, depression and other issues.
+While research continues on hereditary anxiety, there seems to be a direct link between family members that suffer from anxiety, depression, and other issues.

-One common theory in the research today – and probably one of the most valid theories – is the inheritance of poor performing serotonin receptors.
-This would lead to naturally lower levels of serotonin in the brain, making the person more susceptible to anxiety and depression.
+One standard theory in the research today – and probably one of the more valid theories – is the inheritance of poor-performing serotonin receptors.

-I would suggest that inheriting poor functioning GABA receptors or an overactive amygdala may also be a common issue.
+I would suggest that inheriting poor-functioning GABA receptors or an overactive amygdala may also be a common issue.

 I believe this argument goes both ways.